The China study: The most comprehensive study of nutrition ever conducted

 Back home, he received more grants, and began work verifying the results from India.
 Over the next few years he did exactly that and much more!
 Before he goes into the results of these new rounds of research, Dr. Campbell explains the three stages of cancer: initiation, promotion, and progression.
 “To use a rough analogy,” he says in the book, “the cancer process is similar to planting a lawn.
 Initiation is when you put the seed in the soil, promotion is when the grass starts to grow, and progression is when the grass gets completely out of control, invading the driveway, the shrubbery and the sidewalk.”

 When we are exposed to a carcinogen, (like aflatoxin, dioxin, or any other caustic chemical) it is absorbed into the blood and then transported into various cells.
-Once in a cell, the carcinogen is then metabolized by an enzyme, which then mutates into a dangerous byproduct that attacks the cells DNA.
+Once in a cell, the carcinogen is then metabolized by an enzymeA protein that speeds up chemical reactions in the body., which then mutates into a dangerous byproduct that attacks the cells DNA.
 Much of the damage done to the DNA structure is naturally repaired by our immune system, but when the cell multiplies before the damaged DNA is repaired permanently, then it becomes a cancerous cell.
-Now, every time this cell replicates/multiplies, it creates identical, cancerous ‘daughter’ cells.
+Now, every time this cell replicates/multiplies, it creates identical, cancerous ‘daughter' cells.
 That is the initiation process of cancer and the entire process can take as little as minutes!
 Anybody who has been exposed to a carcinogen (everybody) has cells that have gone through this primary initiation process.

 It's the promotion process that decides how many cancerous daughter cells cluster and form detectable tumors.
 This is the slow process that takes months or years.
 Like the lawn in the analogy, for grass to grow it needs water, sunlight, and nutrients to promote growing success.
 Cancer cells have needs too.
 Things that help cancer grow are called promoters.
 Things that hinder the growth of cancer cells are called anti-promoters.
 What is so fascinating about the promotion stage is that it is completely reversible!
 Like anybody who has planted a new lawn knows, things can go horribly wrong and the entire lawn can die out.
 Well, in the case of cancerous cell growth, ‘killing off the lawn' is exactly what you want to happen.
 If you starve the cancer cell of the nutrients it needs during the promotion stage, you can not only stop the cancer from growing and spreading, but you can reverse the process and revert the cell back to normal, although the cell will always carry a ‘memory' and will be more susceptible to becoming cancerous again in the future.